-- The market value held in your Canada Life segregated fund policy(ies) drops below the minimum threshold (currently \$100,000 for Preferred series 1 and Preferred partner series and \$25,000 for Constellation series); or - Your total holdings market value falls below the minimum total holdings threshold (currently \$500,000 for Preferred series 1 and Preferred partner series);
+- The market value held in the Constellation series drops below the minimum investment threshold (currently \$25,000); or - Your total holdings market value falls below the minimum total holdings threshold (currently \$500,000 for Preferred series 1 and Preferred partner series);

-We may switch the value of all your Preferred series 1 or Preferred partner series units held in all applicable policies to Standard series or Partner series units, respectively, of the same segregated fund and sales charge option.
-Similarly, we may switch the value of all your Constellation series units held in all applicable policies to Partner series or Preferred partner series units of the same segregated fund (or Money Market (Portico) if the corresponding fund is not available) and sales charge option upon notice to you.
+We may switch the market value of all your Preferred series 1 or Preferred partner series units held in all applicable policies to Standard series or Partner series units, respectively, of the same segregated fund and sales charge option.
+Similarly, we may switch the market value of all your Constellation series units held in all applicable policies to Partner series or Preferred partner series units of the same segregated fund (or Money Market Fund) if the corresponding fund is not available) and sales charge option upon notice to you.
 You will not be subject to a front-end load fee.
 Any remaining redemption charge schedule will carry over when a switch is made.
 If a segregated fund is not available, another segregated fund, as determined by our then-current administrative rules, will be selected.
 In a non-registered policy, a switch to units of a different fund may result in a capital gain or loss.

-The market value of your segregated fund policy along with the total value of all eligible products are reviewed on a regular basis.
-If either the minimum investment or total holdings thresholds are no longer met, we will send a notice to you.
+The market value of your segregated fund policy along with the total market value of all eligible products are reviewed on a regular basis.
+If either the market value or total holdings thresholds are no longer met, we will send a notice to you.
 The notice will be sent by regular mail to the most recent address on our records for the applicable Canada Life segregated fund policy.
 You should discuss your options during the notice period with your advisor.

-If during the notice period you add a premium, and the values then meet all applicable requirements, a switch will not be made.
+If during the notice period you add a premium, and the market values then meet all applicable requirements, a switch will not be made.
 If after the applicable notice period the requirements have not been met, we will process the switch.

-We will not process the above switch where the decline in the value of the segregated fund policy and/or eligible product was the result solely of a decrease in the unit value of the segregated fund(s) held.
-If the market value of the applicable policies/ products drops below the minimum threshold or total holding threshold (as shown above) as a result of a redemption(s), or a combination of a redemption(s) and a decline in the value of the segregated fund policy and/or eligible product, we may process the above switch.
+We will not process the above switch where the decline in the market value of the segregated fund policy and/or eligible product was the result solely of a decrease in the market value of the segregated fund(s) held.
+If the market value of the applicable policies/ products drops below the minimum threshold or total holding threshold (as shown above) as a result of a redemption(s), or a combination of a redemption(s) and a decline in the market value of the segregated fund policy and/or eligible product, we may process the above switch.

-Let's assume that you establish your 100/100 guarantee policy with a premium of \$150,000 allocated to Preferred series 1 front-end load option units on November 5, 2021 and no further premiums are added.
+Let's assume that you establish your 100/100 guarantee policy with a premium of \$50,000 allocated to Preferred series 1 frontend load option units on November 5, 2025 and no further premiums are added.

-You also have another eligible Canada Life product which has a value of \$625,000 on November 5, 2021.
+You also have another eligible Canada Life product which has a market value of \$525,000 on November 5, 2025.

 On Jan.
-15, 2022 you redeem \$80,000 from your 100/100 guaranteed policy leaving the policy with a value of \$70,000.
-During our review of your eligible products, we note the redemption reduced the market value of your policy below the required minimum of \$100,000.
+15, 2026 you redeem \$80,000 from one of your eligible Canada Life products leaving the policy with a market value of \$445,000.
+During our review of your eligible products, we note the redemption reduced the market value below the \$500,000 minimum total holdings threshold.

-As the value is below the required minimum due to a redemption, a notice is sent to advise you that the Preferred series 1 front-end load option units will be switched to Standard series front-end load option units unless an additional premium is added to the 100/100 guarantee policy.
+As the market value is below the required minimum due to a redemption, a notice is sent to advise you that the Preferred series 1 front-end load option units will be switched to Standard series front-end load option units unless an additional premium is added to either the 100/100 guarantee policy or other eligible Canada Life products.